WHY IT MATTERS

 2. Maintain a Consistent Sleep Schedule

-This is one of the most important factors, as it helps stabilize internal biological clocks.
-It reduces daytime sleepiness and allows you to fall asleep and wake up more easily.
+Consistent sleep and wake times are one of the most impactful things you can do for sleep quality.
+They help stabilise internal biological clocks, reduce daytime sleepiness, and allow you to fall asleep and wake up more easily.

 3. Practice Regular Exercise